NikivanDyck/Blockchain_with_Python/README.md

 In a ledger that a DataFrame or table represents, each row represents a new entry in the ledger.
 Similarly, in a ledger that a blockchain represents, each block represents a new entry in the ledger.
 A block is the most fundamental data structure of the blockchain.
 It’s essentially a container that holds data.
 In a blockchain, new entries can be added only to the end of the ledger.
 That is, a new block can be added only to the end of the chain.

 ## Blockchain with Python Data Class
-Attached in this Git hub you will find a blockchain created by Python data classes
+Attached in this Git hub you will find a blockchain created in Python, launched via Stremlit

 ## Appendix: